Richmond Might Get A New All-inclusive “Magical Bridge” Playground

 While the overall experience sounds positive, there are considerations the city must take on before approving the playground.

-According to the city reports if the city does pursue a Magical Bridge playground, the following will be needed:
+According to city reports, the city would require the following to pursue a Magical Bridge playground:

 - additional resources to staff the playground